DanGrayson/VV-Martin-Lof-identity-types-in-the-C-systems-defined-by-a-universe-category/README.txt

 commits correspond to attempts by Grayson to take the referee's comments into account.
 The "make" target "diff" in the Makefile will show the differences with the appropriate one of Voevodsky's original files.

+In the commit messages, we use the verb "address" to indicate that we address a problem identified by the referee.